 (b) Starch – Starch is the main storage polysaccharide in plants.

-1. What is a simple polysaccharide definition and examples?
+1. What is a polysaccharide and what are some common examples?

-2. Why are polysaccharides not sweet like simple sugars?
+3. Why are polysaccharides not sweet to taste like simple sugars?